-The pelvis skeletal anatomy along with its and associated ligaments and muscles provide a floor for the pelvic structures.
+The anatomy of the skeleton structure is quite remarkable.
+The pelvis skeletal anatomy for example along with its and associated ligaments and muscles provide a floor for the pelvic structures.
 Without the skeletal ribs, costal cartilages, and the intercostal muscles the heart would be unprotected by the skeleton and prone to collapse.
 The skeleton also protects organs such as the brain via the skull and the vertebrae protect the spinal cord.

 The bones of the skeleton also produce blood cell production taking place in the red blood cells bone marrow.
 The majority of red blood cells, platelets, and most of the white blood cells are formed in the red marrow.
 Red blood cells are produced by cores of bone marrow in the heads of long bones in a process known as hematopoiesis.

 As a support structure the skeleton is enabled to move through joints and powered by the skeletal muscles which are attached to the skeleton at various and specific points.